CBenoit/NEToolKit/README.md

 ## Requirements

-A compiler supporting c++17 standard is a necessary to build.
+A compiler supporting c++17 standard is a compulsory to build.

 ## Building on Linux